rescuezilla/rescuezilla/README.md

 * File explorer for copying and editing files even if system won't boot
 * Based on Ubuntu and partclone

+## Supported Languages

+Redo has been translated into the following languages:

+* English
+* Français
+* Deutsch

+Redo is being active developed and is _not_ accepting any additional translations at this stage.

 ## Screenshots

 <a href="docs/images/screenshot.select.an.option.jpeg"><img width=245 height=183 src="docs/images/screenshot.select.an.option.jpeg" alt="Provides browser access even if you can't log into your PC"></a>